Mobile game giant Playtika files for an IPO

 History

 CEO Robert Antokol founded Playtika as a social casino game company a decade ago.
 Caesars Interactive Entertainment acquired Playtika in 2011 but sold it to a consortium of Chinese game companies for $4.4 billion five years later.
-At that time, Playtika had more than 2,800 employees, but additional deals have expanded the staff to over 4,000 people.
+At that time, Playtika had more than 2,800 employees, but additional deals have expanded the staff to over 4,000 workers.
 Playtika has now acquired more than 15 companies and grown so big it had to rebrand itself to let employees know what it stands for.

 The rebranding, which we wrote about in September, focused on the phrase “infinite ways to play.”
 Simply put, Playtika wants to create infinite ways to play its games, which span casual, hardcore, and social casino genres, CMO Nir Korczak said in an interview with GamesBeat at the time.

 Playtika’s owner is Alpha Frontier, a consortium of investors that includes Giant chair Shu Yuzhu.
 In fact, Giant has tried to acquire the company, but without success.
 Among Playtika’s acquisitions are Germany’s Wooga, Austria’s Supertreat, and Finland’s Seriously.
-The company’s studios are spread over 19 offices, and it operates 20 different games, all of them free-to-play titles that get frequent updates (known as live operations).
-Playtika counts more than 35 million players who come back to its games every month — and 12 million who come back daily.
+The company’s studios operate 20 games, all of them free-to-play titles that get frequent updates (known as live operations).

 Public offerings for game companies generated $9.2 billion in value in the first nine months of 2020, according to game investment tracking firm InvestGame.